navyan02/InternStellar/README.md

 # InternStellar 🚀

 InternStellar is a story-driven pixel-art adventure game built in Godot.
-You play as a new NASA intern who oversleeps on her first day—only to arrive at the office and discover that her entire research team has mysteriously vanished after working on a classified alien investigation.
+You play as a new NASA intern who oversleeps on her first day, only to arrive at the office and discover that her entire research team has mysteriously vanished after working on a classified alien investigation.
 It’s now up to you to explore, solve puzzles, uncover clues, and figure out what really happened.

 > 🎥 **Final Presentation Video**
 > [https://drive.google.com/file/d/1bVcu7Amihx393pYy02enrD1nfNwmZ5ti/view?usp=sharing](https://drive.google.com/file/d/1bVcu7Amihx393pYy02enrD1nfNwmZ5ti/view?usp=sharing)